ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 # Partitioning

-Before Spark, we used HDFS MapReduce to process Big Data, in a nutshell, data is split into Blocks (or partitions), each block goes is stored into a worker node (or data node) and is replicated on other nudes for fault tolerance, when processing this data, each worker processes the data he stores.
+Before Spark, we used HDFS MapReduce to process Big Data, in a nutshell, data is split into Blocks (or partitions), each block is stored into a worker node (or data node) and is replicated on other nodes for fault tolerance, when processing this data, each worker processes the data he stores.

 <p align="center">